macieklamberski/feedsmith/README.md

 > ⚠️ Detect functions are designed to quickly identify the type of feed by searching for the signature of the feed, such as the `<rss>` tag in the case of RSS feeds.
 However, it is possible for the function to detect an RSS feed, even if that feed is invalid.
 Only when using the `parseRssFeed` function will the feed be fully validated.

+## Generating feeds

+The functionality for generating feeds is currently under development and will be gradually introduced for each feed format.
+For more information, see the [Supported feeds and namespaces](#supported-feeds-and-namespaces).

 ## Benchmarks

 A comprehensive set of benchmarks, divided into multiple categories and file sizes, is available in the _/benchmarks_ directory.
 These benchmarks were performed using both Tinybench and Benchmark.js.